Do you have a question?

 Why are certain Registry hives missing from a successfuly processed hibernation file?

-As of Windows 10 Build 17134 (or maybe 17063), Microsoft added a new Registry process which is responsible for all hives other than SYSTEM and HARDWARE.
+As of Windows 10 Build 17063, Microsoft added a new Registry process which is responsible for all hives other than SYSTEM and HARDWARE.
 The Registry process does not end up in Fast Startup hibernation, so you will no longer find the other hives there.

 What kinds of advanced NTFS metadata recovery does Hibernation Recon provide?